-PMP Exam Changes Coming in July 2026
+The New PMP Exam is Coming in July 2026

-Everything You Need to Know
+Everything You Need to Know about the PMP Exam Changes

 PMI just announced significant updates to the PMP certification exam, set to launch in July 2026.
-If you’re considering your PMP certification, here’s what’s changing, what’s staying the same, and most importantly – what you should do about it.
+If you’re considering your PMP certification, here’s what’s changing, what’s staying the same, and most importantly, what you should do about it.

-The Bottom Line Up Front
+rThe Bottom Line Up Front

 The current PMP exam remains available through July 2026.
 If you’re ready to start your certification journey, don’t wait.
 Here’s why.